jrasero/cm-85309-2023-web/_assignments/assignment5.md

 - Now your assignment has been downloaded.
 Click on it and complete it.
 - After its completion, go back to the Downloaded assignments and press "Submit".

-In case of doubt on how to perform these steps, I recommend visiting the menu [materials](https://jrasero.github.io/cm-85309-2023-web/materials) in this  webpage, where you'll find a short video demonst>
+In case of doubt on how to perform these steps, I recommend visiting the menu [materials](https://jrasero.github.io/cm-85309-2023-web/materials) in this  webpage, where you'll find a short video demonstrating how to do this.